 This is a stereotype, but Germans, in general, are punctual.
-One can almost always count on a German to arrive on time or a little early to an appointment or date.
+Most Germans will arrive on time or a little early to an appointment or date.
 If you have an appointment for a certain time, be there a few minutes early.
 If you are late, even by a few minutes, apologize and give the reason for your tardiness.
 Being late shows a lack of respect for the other person.